SharePoint/sp-dev-docs/docs/solution-guidance/Use-remote-event-receivers-in-SharePoint.md

 -  **ItemAdded** events when an item is added to a list.
 When an **ItemAdded** event occurs, **ProcessEvent** calls **HandleItemAdded**.

+> [!NOTE]
-**Note**  In the Core.EventReceiver project properties, only  **Handle App Installed** and **Handle App Uninstalling** properties are available.
+> In the Core.EventReceiver project properties, only  **Handle App Installed** and **Handle App Uninstalling** properties are available.
 This code sample shows how you can add the **ItemAdded** event handler to a list on the host web by using the **AppInstalled** event during add-in installation.

+> [!NOTE]
-**Note**  The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 ```C#
 public SPRemoteEventResult ProcessEvent(SPRemoteEventProperties properties)